 NOTE—Similar to unsolicited BSR, the STA can set Queue Sizes in either QoS Control or BSR Control field to 255 to indicate unknown/unspecified BSR for a TID, AC or all AC.

 An AP may include a BSRP Trigger frame together with other control, data and management frames in one A-MPDU to a STA if the HE Capabilities element received from the STA has the BSRP A-MPDU Aggregation field equal to 1.
-If a STA receives a BSRP Trigger frame aggregated with control, data and management frames that solicits an acknowledgement, the response A-MPDU shall contain MPDUs in the order described in 9-425 (A-MPDU contents in the data enabled immediate response context).
+If a STA receives a BSRP Trigger frame aggregated with control, data and management frames that solicits an acknowledgement, the response A-MPDU shall contain MPDUs in the order described in Table 9-425 (A-MPDU contents in the data enabled immediate response context).